tqfang/tqfang.github.io/_pages/about.md

 News
 ------
+- 4/2025: Awarded as a Finalist for the School of Engineering (SENG) PhD Research Excellence Award 2024–25.
+Many thanks to my supervisor and all collaborators for their support!
+- 1/2025: The [Concept-reversed Winograd Schema Challenge](https://arxiv.org/abs/2410.12040) paper was accepted to NAACL 2025 main conference.
+Congratulations to Kaiqiao and the team!
 - 8/2024: Successfully defended my Ph.D.!
 - 5/2024: 3 papers accepted to ACL main conference!
 - 5/2024: Our original paper of [conceptualization](https://arxiv.org/abs/2206.01532) is finally accepted by Artifitial Intelligence journal after two years (many of the follow-up works are already accepted by conferences though).
 Big shout out to Mutian, who has put tremendous efforts into this amazing work.